Tennu/tennu.github.io/plugins/control.md

 All of these commands require the user be an admin for them to perform.

+All of these commands require the user be an admin for them to perform.

+### !say target message

+Has the bot say (via PRIVMSG) the message to the target.

+### !act target action

+Has the bot act the action to the target.

+### !notice target message

+Has the bot send a notice to the target

+### !ctcp target CtcpType CtcpMessage

+Sends a CTCP to the target.

 ### !join &lt;channel&gt;

+Has the bot join the channel.
+Does not currently work for channels with passwords.

 ### !part \[&lt;channel&gt;\]